SouthGreenPlatform/genoring/modules/TEMPLATE/hooks/README.md

   that your module has extra-dependencies and handle the case when those dependencies are not met.
-- avoid the use of shell commands (ie. system(), qx(), and such) unless you are the command used are available on all OS (including Windows and Mac platforms).
+- avoid the use of shell commands (ie. system(), qx(), and such) unless you are sure the command used are available on all OS (including Windows and Mac platforms).
+- if using shell commands, use double quotes instead of simple quotes for argument quoting as single quotes are not supported by Windows system.
 - when using file path, make sure function used support automatic path conversion, otherwise, use File::Spec->catfile() for compatibility with Windows.